Skip to main content

 Find out from our previous interns how internship positions in Psychology & Social Work can boost your professional career and grow your interpersonal skills.

-During my time in Cape Town, I worked with groups of children in various morning projects and with the children at the Ubuntu Center in the afternoon.
-I planned the activities for the younger and the older children at the center to bring in more structure around their day.
-It was a great chance to see all the differences in the development of each project.
+During my time in Cape Town, I spent my days working with various groups of children in the township.
+I was tasked with planning activities for the younger and older kids at the after-school center to bring in more structure around their day.
+It was a great chance to see first-hand the development of each project I implemented.
 My work was always different and there was always something new for me to explore.
-It became a great challenge for me to experience all those parts of working in and for the township, but I am proud of all the challenges I had to face everyday.
-I stayed strong and I gained a lot of self-confidence during my time in South Africa.
-Also, all the people in the accommodation have different values to get along with, which was a good challenge for me and important for my personal development.
-All in all, I contributed to good work and I can see the difference I made.
-I’m grateful for my time in Cape Town and because of this internship I was able to gain new perspectives and to change my outlook on a lot of things.
+It became a great challenge for me to experience all the aspects of working in and for the township, but I am proud of all the challenges...
+See More

 Psychology & Social Work FAQs